 In the process, metabolic work is done and energy in chemical bonds is converted to heat energy.
 If NPP was not consumed, it would pile up somewhere.
-Usually this doesn't happen, but during periods of earth history such as the Carboniferous and Pennsylvanian, enormous amounts of NPP in excess of consumption accumulated in swamps.
+Usually this doesn't happen, but during periods of Earth's history such as the Carboniferous and Pennsylvanian, enormous amounts of NPP in excess of the degradation of organic matter accumulated in swamps.
 It was buried and compressed to form the coal and oil deposits that we mine today.
 When we burn these deposits (same chemical reaction as above except that there is greater energy produced) we release the energy to drive the machines of industry, and of course the CO2 goes into the atmosphere as a greenhouse gas.
-This is the situation that we have today, where the excess CO2 from burning these deposits (past excess NPP) is going into the atmosphere and building up over time.
+This is the situation that we have today, where the excess CO2 from burning these deposits (past excess NPP) is going into the atmosphere and building up over time, dramatically changing our climate.

 But let's get back to an ecosystem that is balanced, or in "steady state" ("equilibrium") where annual total respiration balances annual total GPP.
 As energy passes from trophic level to trophic level, the following rules apply: